H\"older regularity of the pressure for weak solutions of the 3D Euler equations in bounded domains: Introduction

-In appendices \ref{schauderappendix1} and \ref{schauderappendix2} we establish some Schauder-type estimates that will be used throughout the paper.
-To conclude, in appendix \ref{normalderivativeappendix} we will continue with the example given in section \ref{examplesection} and show that $\partial_n (u \cdot n)^2$ is not defined for a dense set of points away from the boundary.
+In Appendices \ref{schauderappendix1} and \ref{schauderappendix2} we establish some Schauder-type estimates that will be used throughout the paper.
+To conclude, in Appendix \ref{normalderivativeappendix} we will continue with the example given in section \ref{examplesection} and show that $\partial_n (u \cdot n)^2$ is not defined as a distribution for a dense set of points away from the boundary.